andre-st/dotfiles/GAMING.md

 ### Issues

 - "post-game depression"
+    - "tragic desire for wholesale immersion in the fiction": live vicariously through what you see on screen, share drama, feel emotions of characters, realize what you don't have post-game
     - replay in different way
-    - cut it short quickly by starting another game even if it feels like a chore
+    - cut it short quickly by starting another game even if it feels like a chore;
+        "follow emotionally draining games with flow-inducing gameplay driven games" such as "Mario Kart/Animal Crossing/Smash/Tetris [...] just 15-30 minute blasts of fun"
-    - game-debriefs, detailed analyzes on YouTube or in podcast
+    - game-debriefs, detailed analyzes on YouTube or in podcasts
     - game-subreddits with similarly attached people
     - fan-fiction
 - "video games cause violence"